 BearBucks is a declining balance program.
-The user deposits funds at any amount at any time to their BearCard before use.
+BearBucks and Dining Dollars are similar but not the same thing.
+For BearBucks, the user deposits funds at any amount at any time to their BearCard before use.
 It is available to employees and students.
 BearBucks will not expire as long as the employee/student is affiliated with UCA.
 There are no fees for using BearBucks.
 UCA food service locations (Christian Cafeteria, Student Center Food Court, Starbucks, etc.) are tax free with BearBucks.
 BearBucks can also be used at the campus bookstore, Student Health Center, several snack and drink vending machines on campus, campus copy/print locations and off campus locations.
-For more information on BearBucks, including information on how to check your balance, review your history, and deposit money, visit uca.edu/bearcard.
+BearBucks can be deposited several ways.
+There are several ways to check your balance and review your history.
+For more information and our disclosure statement, go to uca.edu/bearcard.